 Definitely stop and see the New England Aquarium, featuring a Giant Ocean Tank, and IMAX theatre.
 Also in the area the Boston Children’s Museum for those with kids.
 Be sure to take a walk along the Boston Harbor Walk.
 Enjoy the sunset from outside the Boston Harbor Hotel at Rowes Wharf.

-If you prefer a Dinner Cruise, Odyssey I departs from 60 Rowes Wharf – you will need to book this ahead of time.
+If you prefer a Dinner Cruise, Odyssey I depart from 60 Rowes Wharf – you will need to book this ahead of time.
 Not a seafood person – head back at Quincy Market and Durgin Park for a real slice of New England cooking.
 Stop for a Drink at the Black Rose Pub, or a catch a show at the Comedy Connection.

 Spending a 2nd Day in Boston?
 Here's What You Can Do

 Explore the Back Bay Area starting with the Museum of Fine Arts it’s accessible by the Green Line T. You can spend the morning there and the afternoon at the Stewart Gardner Museum.
 If that’s too much culture for one day head back up to Newbury Street and grab lunch at Stephanies sidewalk café instead, it’s a Boston Institution.

 After Lunch head down Newbury Street for a little shopping, or just people watching.
 You can grab a Ducks tour right outside the Prudential Shops Entrance.
 Later Head to the Skywalk for a 360 degree view of Boston.
 The Top of the Hub is also the perfect place for that romantic dinner or drink, located on the 52nd Floor of the Prudential.

 If you are traveling alone you might try a Margarita at the Cactus Club for more of a singles scene.
 If a neighborhood bar is more your speed Clery’s bar on Dartmouth Street is a good choice.